 Which data and sources do we use?

 MEAG leases out both commercial and residential properties.
-To this end, we gather personal data from prospective tenants in the pre-contract stage of negotiations, using the internet platform EverReal.
-For more information on how EverReal processes your data, please see the company’s privacy statement at evereal.co.
+To this end, we process personal data of main tenants, co-tenants (e.g. spouses) and/or guarantors (if required), and of prospective tenants in the pre-contract stage of negotiations.

 As a rule, your personal data will be gathered and processed in the lead-up to the lease contract being finalised.
 In certain constellations, your personal data may also be collected from other places if required by law.
 These include in particular the gathering of information relevant to a tenancy from the presiding labour office, social security authority (housing support), or in some rare cases from your employer, upon agreement.
 We can also receive data from third parties (e.g. brokerage sites, real estate agents, credit check companies).